Phileosopher/commonplace/politics-leftism.md

 Naturally, many people in the [lower and lower-middle classes](classes.md) will find this attractive, but many various demographics will have reason to [imagine](imagination.md) they could profit from a leftist revolution:

 - People who never transitioned through a [rite of passage](maturity.md).
-Many of them imagine they'll be more [respected](image.md) in a leftist revolution.
+Many of them imagine they'll be more [respected](image.md) in a societal upheaval.
 - Self-[identifying](identity.md) [victims](hardship-ptsd.md) who let their past's [injustices](morality-justice.md) define their [decisions](decisions.md).
 - People who want free stuff, but don't consider [where it comes from](results.md).
 - [Upper-class](classes.md) leaders who [run society poorly](mgmt-badsystems.md), but want to [appear](image.md) benevolent.
-By doing so, their [image](image.md) is [risk management](money-insurance.md) against people taking their stuff.
+By doing so, their [image](image.md) is [risk management](safety-riskmgmt.md) against people taking their stuff.
 - Anyone who hates [reality](reality.md) or [their place in it](image.md), doesn't [understand](understanding.md) how much worse things could be, or wants to see [large-scale](groups-large.md) political [change](trends.md) without regard to its [risks](safety.md).

-## Fail
+## The system's failure

 The breakdown in this system involves the transactions.
 Every Marx-like revolution has resulted in taking things taken away from the upper class, but the system has always been [corrupt enough](mgmt-badsystems.md) that the poorest people never seem to get those things.
 Often, the class revolution destroys many aspects of civilization, including the core mechanics of the [family](people-family.md).

 Further, once the new government is in place, nobody [creates](creations.md) with the same [passion](mind-feelings.md) they had compared to before.
-Once self-interested purpose is completely removed, people *would* only work harder out of [love](people-love.md) for others, but that goes against [human nature](humanity-universals.md) to not have personal gain mixed into it somewhere.
+Once self-interested purpose is completely removed, people would *theoretically* work harder out of [love](people-love.md) for other people, but that goes against [human nature](humanity-universals.md) to not have personal gain mixed into it somewhere.
 Thus, the government must force people to work harder, which over time creates a cycle within society that forces everyone into a form of [slavery](slavery.md).

 Leftist government models also tend to give at least some overseers a centralized and unchecked authority.
-As long as people are human, we can't trust any individual to *not* be evil, and the only way to cycle them out is through [war](people-conflicts-war.md) or [elections](groups-large.md).
+As long as people are human, *every* individual has the potential to perform [evil](morality-evil.md), and there need to be ways to cycle them out (e.g., [war](people-conflicts-war.md) [elections](politics-systems.md)).

 [Historically](stories-storytellers.md), leftism hasn't had a [safe](safety.md) track record.
 In the past 150 years, more people have been killed for political reasons (including [religious](religion.md) persecution) in leftist countries than almost all other written history combined.
 Leftist thought leaders tend to refer to an ideal instead of historical basis, but the model consistently fails in practice, from the Mayflower Pact onward.

 Most leftist apologists state that it's a working system that simply needs more re-engineering.
 However, most efforts to adapt leftism [distort its image](image-distortion.md) more than changing its [model](logic.md).
 Thus, it stays the same even as it keeps [renaming](language.md) and [re-branding](marketing.md).

-## Rebranding
+## Rebranding leftism

 The leftist [narrative](stories.md) has expanded itself in recent history.
 Instead of merely calling low-income people the "oppressed", it has [classified](classes.md) society in other directions.